jbshep/conversational-python-legacy/chapters/ch5_lists.md

 10. Define a function named `merge` that takes two lists and returns a new single list that is the result of interleaving the two original lists.
 If one list is exhausted before the other, the remaining items are tacked on to the end of the resulting list.
+To perform the merge, the function should select the first item from the first list, the first item from the second list, the second item from the first list, the second item from the second list, etc.  For
-For example:
+example:

     <<(exercises/ch5/p5.10.py)